MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 ## Remarks

 > [!IMPORTANT]
 > The [NuGet Authenticate](nuget-authenticate-v1.md) task is the new recommended way to authenticate with Azure Artifacts and other NuGet repositories.
-The restore and push commands of this .NET Core CLI task no longer take new features and only critical bugs are addressed.
+The `restore` and `push` commands of this .NET Core CLI task no longer take new features and only critical bugs are addressed.

 ### Why is my build, publish, or test step failing to restore packages?

 Most `dotnet` commands, including `build`, `publish`, and `test` include an implicit `restore` step.
 This will fail against authenticated feeds, even if you ran a successful `dotnet restore` in an earlier step, because the earlier step will have cleaned up the credentials it used.

-To fix this issue, add the `--no-restore` flag to the Arguments textbox.
+To fix this issue, add the `--no-restore` flag to the `Arguments` textbox.

-In addition, the `test` command does not recognize the `feedRestore` or `vstsFeed` arguments and feeds specified in this manner will not be included in the generated NuGet.config file when the implicit `restore` step runs.
-It is recommended that an explicit `dotnet restore` step be used to restore packages.
+In addition, the `test` command does not recognize the `feedRestore` or `vstsFeed` arguments and feeds specified in this manner will not be included in the generated `NuGet.config` file when the implicit `restore` step runs.
+It's recommended that an explicit `dotnet restore` step be used to restore packages.
 The `restore` command respects the `feedRestore` and `vstsFeed` arguments.

 ### Why should I check in a NuGet.config?

-Checking a NuGet.config into source control ensures that a key piece of information needed to build your project-the location of its packages-is available to every developer that checks out your code.
+Checking a `NuGet.config` into source control ensures that a key piece of information needed to build your project&mdash;the location of its packages&mdash;is available to every developer that checks out your code.

-However, for situations where a team of developers works on a large range of projects, it's also possible to add an Azure Artifacts feed to the global NuGet.config on each developer's machine.
-In these situations, using the "Feeds I select here" option in the NuGet task replicates this configuration.
+However, for situations where a team of developers works on a large range of projects, it's also possible to add an Azure Artifacts feed to the global `NuGet.config` on each developer's machine.
+In these situations, using the `Feeds I select here` option in the NuGet task replicates this configuration.

 ### Troubleshooting